Resource from the Center on Budget and Policy Priorities. Updated November 2014.

-We have developed a new tool for in-person consumer assistance staff to use when helping consumers evaluate and select a plan, called the Marketplace Plan Comparison Worksheet.
+We have updated our tool for in-person consumer assistance staff to use when helping consumers evaluate and select a plan, called the Marketplace Plan Comparison Worksheet.

-After consumers obtain a tax credit determination, their health plan search tends to narrow down to a handful of plans that fall into a target price range (often 3-5 Bronze and/or Silver plans).
-This worksheet is intended to help assisters work with clients to note the differences between several plans, and compare and contrast them to identify which plan best meets their needs.
+After consumers obtain a tax credit determination, their health plan search tends to narrow down to a handful of plans that fall into a target price range (often three to five plans).
+This worksheet is intended for assisters to use with consumers to note the differences between several plans, compare and contrast them, and identify which plan best meets their needs.

 Overview of the Marketplace Plan Comparison Worksheet

 Healthcare.gov and several state Marketplace websites allow you to select multiple plans in a “comparison” feature, or at least click on each plan individually to learn more about the plan’s details.
-This worksheet can help keep track of these details in a user-friendly way and help the consumer walk through the pros and cons of each plan.
-A consumer can take the worksheet home for further consideration if they are not ready to make a selection.
+However, these sites often do not allow you to include all aspects of a plan, including information on provider network or formulary.
+This worksheet allows you to compile these details side-by-side in a user-friendly way to help consumers walk through the pros and cons of each plan.

 The worksheet includes fields to compare details on each plan, including:

 - The insurance company name, insurance plan name, metal tier of the plan, and plan type (HMO, PPO, POS, etc).